swatimishra02/Reddyyit-AI-Reddit-User-Persona/Readme.md

-# Reddyyit : Find out your persona on Reddit
+# Reddyyit : Find out your Persona on Reddit

 Reddit is a website where redditors can be a part of their favourite sub reddits, share their ideas and opinions on the topics they're a nerd about, while having a quirky anonimity on the website.
 This project is a fun way to analyse the reddit profiles of users using LLMs, allowing AI to dissect the anonymous presence of users and gives insight on what actually makes a redditor, a redditor.